 Advancement to the Clinical Curriculum

-Students must have passing grades in all foundational sciences courses and must make a passing grade on the NBME Comprehensive Basic Science Examination before they will be allowed to begin core clinical clerkships.
+Students must have passing grades in all foundational sciences courses and must earn a passing score on the NBME Comprehensive Basic Science Examination before they will be allowed to begin the clinical curriculum.